hydecorp/push-state/doc/options.md

 If no ids are provided, hy-push-state will attempt to replace the entire content of the component , provided the component itself has an id.
-If the component doesn't have an id, hy-push-state will attempt to find the equivalent component in the new document based on it's tag name, but it is highly recommended that you don't rely on this feature.
+If the component doesn't have an id, hy-push-state will attempt to find the equivalent component in the new document based on its tag name, but it is highly recommended that you don't rely on this feature.

 Type